Great news! James the Chimney Sweep is available to work in the Tonbridge, Kent, TN9 area, remember I can help you with any of the following:

 (Supplied by Google)

 Tonbridge is a picturesque market town situated just four miles from Royal Tunbridge Wells, within the borough of Tonbridge and Malling, in the county of Kent.
-If you want to find a residential area that sums up the Arcadian allure of Kent, Tonbridge is arguable the ideal place, which best fits that description.
+If you want to find a residential area that sums up the Arcadian allure of Kent, Tonbridge is arguably the ideal place, which best fits that description.
 With the 11th century Tonbridge Castle as a central landmark, beside the River Medway and surrounded by a splendid array of woodland, fields and hop farms; the town of Tonbridge contains a lively retail mix and a dynamic community, which takes great pride in supporting the local culture of the town.
 Other industries to have bolstered the economic development of Tonbridge include the production of boxes and cabinets known as Tunbridgeware, as well as, unrelated, cricket balls.
 Historical nuggets include the fact that the first ever speeding fine, of one shilling, was doled out in Tonbridge.
 It happened to Walter Arnold of East Packham in 1896.
 He had been zooming through Paddock Wood at eight-miles-per-hour in his Karl Benz souped-up car, in a two-miles-per-hour zone.
 A local policeman managed to pull the speedster over, after chasing him on a push bicycle.

 Residents in Tonbridge inhabit a wonderful range of homes on roads such as Waterloo Road, Sussex Road, Chichester Road, Mabledon Road, Lionel Road, Vale Road, Hadlow Road.
 Locals also live further afield within Tonbridge such as Upper Haysden Road, Masefield Way, Shakespeare Road, Deaklin Lis, Dowgate Close, Tudeley Lane, Hectorage Road, Postern Lane, Crabapple Road, Shipbourne Road, Whistler Road and Willow Lea - and there are more examples.
 Tonbridge is a lovely town, appreciated by residents and visitors alike.